Unsolicited telephone calls misusing our name - We do not nuisance cold call -

 Since those early days, Thorneycroft’s have grown into one of the largest law firms in the North West of England, employing over 150 staff and now operating with offices in Macclesfield, Buxton and Whaley Bridge as well as still having the original office in Holmes Chapel.

-Over the past two decades, Rob has been joined on the board of Thorneycroft’s by Managing Director Rachel Stow, Financial Director Sue Carnwell and Directors Mark Belfield and Nicola Dickinson.
+Over the past two decades, Rob has been joined on the board of Thorneycroft’s by Managing Director Rachel Stow, Financial Director Sue Carnwell and Director Mark Belfield.
 The firm also has an exceptionally strong group of Associate Directors and management team.

 For Rob, this is obviously a time to look back with a great deal of pride at how the business has grown over the years, establishing itself as not only one of the most respected law firms in the region but also one of the country’s leading specialist personal injury practices, with expertise in specialist areas including brain and spinal injury cases.